SpaceX Crew Dragon splashdown smoothly delivers NASA astronauts back to Earth

-The first return of a commercially built and operated US spacecraft carrying NASA astronauts from the International Space Station made waves on Sunday with a splashdown in the Gulf of Mexico right on time at 11:48 a.m.
+The first return of a commercially built and operated US spacecraft carrying two NASA astronauts from the International Space Station made waves on Sunday with a splashdown in the Gulf of Mexico just as scheduled at 11:48 a.m.
 PT.

 NASA administrator Jim Bridenstine welcomed the astronauts home in a tweet.